-- the income was derived in consequence of a donation, settlement or other disposition made by the donor on or after 20 March 1991 or of a transaction, operation or scheme entered into or carried out by the donor on or after 20 March 1991, and the sole or main purpose was the reduction, postponement or avoidance of the donor's liability for any tax, levy or duty which, but for the donation, settlement, other disposition, transaction, operation or scheme, would have become payable by the donor under the Act or any other Act administered by the Commissioner; or - income was received by or accrued to the recipient - from a trade carried on by the recipient in partnership or association with the donor or which is in any way connected with a trade carried on by the donor; or - from the donor or a partnership of which the donor was at the time of such receipt or accrual a member or a private company of which the donor was at such time the sole or main holder of shares or one of the principal holder of shares, and such income represents the whole or any portion of the total income so received by or accrued to the recipient which exceeds the amount of income to which the recipient would reasonably be entitled having regard to the nature of the relevant trade, the extent of the recipient's participation therein, the services rendered by the recipient or any other relevant factor.
+- income was received by or accrued to the recipient - from a trade carried on by the recipient in partnership or association with the donor or which is in any way connected with a trade carried on by the donor; or - from the donor or a partnership of which the donor was at the time of such receipt or accrual a member or a private company of which the donor was at such time the sole or main holder of shares or one of the principal holder of shares, and such income represents the whole or any portion of the total income so received by or accrued to the recipient which exceeds the amount of income to which the recipient would reasonably be entitled having regard to the nature of the relevant trade, the extent of the recipient's participation therein, the services rendered by the recipient or any other relevant factor.

-Income is deemed to have been received by the parent of a minor child or stepchild, if by reason of any donation, settlement or other disposition made by that parent it has been - accumulated for that child's benefit.
+Income is deemed to have been received by the parent of a minor child or stepchild, if by reason of any donation, settlement or other disposition made by that parent it has been -

-- received by or accrued to or in favour of that child; - · expended for the maintenance, education or benefit of that child; or
+- received by or accrued to or in favour of that child; - expended for the maintenance, education or benefit of that child; or - accumulated for that child's benefit.